 Businesses are in sprint mode.
-Behind the scenes they’re focusing on cutting costs, engaging their employees and retaining their customers.
+Behind the scenes they’re focusing on expense cuts, employee engagement and customer retention.
 On the outside, they’re doing whatever they can to stay relevant.

 While exhilarating for some, this hive of activity can have detrimental effects on others.
 Each day is different, making it difficult for employees to manage their time and plan their work.
 It can add stress and anxiety to an already confusing work environment.

 It might sound counterintuitive, but for the best results, slow down.
 Don’t simply exist on short term play.
 Create a sense of security by over-communicating and keeping the bigger picture visible for all your team to see.
 If you’re looking for a simple place to start, check out Employee Pulse, Local Measure’s pulse survey for measuring employee happiness.

 But what about leaders?
 They’re having to adapt too.
 They must communicate with their people, keep them engaged and understand social cues - all through the lens of a laptop screen.